Have you hit a big ol’ wall while learning Japanese?

 Get a one-on-one teacher

 It might not be a free option but it’s probably the fastest and most effective way to practice your conversation as well as learn about Japanese language.
 Especially if you don’t have any Japanese friends to talk to.
 You can search for teachers in your area or take to Skype options to find a quick, convenient solution.

 - Kakehashi Japan offers Skype lessons with a variety of focuses, including JLPT prep, conversation, vocab and culture.
 They also offer free trials for new students.

-The Internet is a great resource for many things.
-It has provided us a way to communicate across the vast oceans that may separate us.
+The internet is a great resource for many things.
+It’s provided us a way to communicate across the vast oceans that may separate us.
 Lucky for us, there are some great tools out there to help us learners meet native Japanese speakers with whom we can practice speaking.

 - Lang-8 is an online service where you can post content and have it corrected by a native speaker.
 This isn’t verbal communication, but it will allow you to make contacts which you could then possibly chat up on Skype or other chat service.

 - HelloTalk is a relatively new entry on the scene.
 It’s an Android/iOS app that basically expands a bit on Lang-8.